deepanshut041/MlAgents/README.md

 pip install -r requirements.txt
 ```

-Finally, download the environments which corresponds to your operationg system.
-Copy/paste the extracted content to the to folder with name of envs.
+Finally, download Environments that correspond to your operating system.
+Copy/paste the extracted content to the folder with the name of `unity_envs`.

 - [Linux](.)
 - [Mac OSX](.)